 Speak to your accountant to work out which is right for you and what the ATO defines as the effective life of your vehicle.

-At New Town Toyota, we have a wide range of in-stock vehicles, from HiLux and LandCruiser to Hybrid SUVs like the RAV4 and Yaris Cross, ready to drive away before EOFY.
-We’re here to help you choose the right vehicle and guide you through options that could benefit your business now—and in the years ahead.
+At New Town Toyota we’re here to help you choose the right vehicle and guide you through options that could benefit your business now, and in the years ahead.

 Disclaimer: The information in this article is general in nature and does not constitute financial or tax advice.
 Please consult a qualified accountant or tax advisor to understand what applies to your specific situation.